david-leverenz/day-after-tomorrow/README.md

 THEN the previous search history data persists
 ```

+## Other Criteria
+    - Two API CDNs must be used, one must be an original source.
+    - It must be deployed to GitHub with a working live link and contain a screenshot of the deployed site.
+    - The CSS CDN must be an approved CLI that is NOT Bootstrap.
+    - It must use multiple API calls that retrieve relevant data and display appropriately on the page.
+    - It must be user interactive and save/load user data with local storage.
+    - Quality README, comments, and organized clean code.
+    - Descriptive commit history and multiple branches.

 ## Description
 Our website uses the Tailwind CSS framework (a framework other than Bootstrap).<br>
 It was deployed to GitHub Pages.<br>